Distributed Sparse Linear Regression under Communication Constraints: Introduction

-Given $N$ samples $\{(X_i,y_i)\}_{i=1}^N$ from the model (\ref{e:linear_model}), common tasks are to estimate the vector $\theta^*$ and its support set $\cal S$.
-Motivated by contemporary applications, we consider these tasks in a distributed setting where the data are randomly split among $M$ machines.
-Specifically, we consider a star topology network, whereby the end machines communicate only with a fusion center.
+where $w\sim N(0,\sigma^2)$, $\sigma>0$ is the noise level, and $\theta^*\in\re^d$.
+We focus on a high-dimensional setting $d\gg 1$ and assume that $\theta^*$ is sparse with only $K\ll d$ nonzero coefficients.
+Common tasks are to estimate the unknown vector $\theta^*$ and its support set $\mathcal{S}=\{i\in[d]\,|\, |\theta_i^*|>0 \}$.
+In this work, we consider these tasks under a distributed star-like topology where the observed samples from \eqref{e:linear_model} are randomly split among $M$ machines, all connected to a fusion center.

-As reviewed in Section \ref{sec:background_bibreview}, estimating $\theta^*$ and its support in the above or similar distributed settings were studied by several authors, see for example \citet{mateos2010distributed, chen2014split, lee2017communication, battey2018distributed,chen2020distributed, liu2021integrative, barghi2021distributed} and references therein.
-Most prior works on distributed regression required communication of at least $O(d)$ bits per machine, as in their schemes each machine sends to the fusion center its full $d$-dimensional estimate of the unknown vector $\theta^*$.
-Some works in the literature denote this as communication efficient, in the sense that for a machine holding $n$ samples, an $O(d)$ communication is still significantly less than the size {$O(n\cdot d)$} of its data.
+In many distributed regression schemes, each machine sends to the fusion center its full $d$ dimensional estimate of $\theta^*$, see for example \citet{mateos2010distributed, chen2014split, lee2017communication, battey2018distributed,chen2020distributed, liu2021integrative} and references therein.
+Hence, these schemes require a communication of at least $O(d)$ bits per machine.
+In some works this is called communication efficient, in the sense that for a machine holding $n$ samples, an $O(d)$ communication is still significantly less than the size {$O(n\cdot d)$} of its data.

-The design and analysis of communication efficient distributed schemes is important, as in various distributed settings the communication channel is the critical bottleneck.
-Moreover, in some practical cases, such as mobile devices and sensor networks, the end machines may have very limited bandwidth.
-Thus, in high dimensional settings with $d\gg 1$, it may not even be feasible for each machine to send messages of length $O(d)$.
-In this work, we study such a restricted communication setting, assuming that each machine is allowed to send to the fusion center only a limited number of bits, significantly lower than the dimension $d$.
-Our goals are to develop low communication distributed schemes to estimate $\theta^*$ and its support and to theoretically analyze their performance.